0xPolygon/polygon-docs/docs/cdk/agglayer/unified-bridge-api.md

 ### Token list

-This is a [JSON-formatted list](https://github.com/maticnetwork/polygon-token-list) containing metadata for all supported tokens.
+This is a [JSON-formatted list](https://api-polygon-tokens.polygon.technology/tokenlists/polygon.tokenlist.json) containing metadata for all supported tokens.

 It automatically updates with new token details whenever one is bridged for the first time.
-However, logos or other metadata types need to be added or updated via a PR.
+However, logos or other metadata types need to be added or updated via a PR to the [token list repo](https://github.com/maticnetwork/polygon-token-list).

 ### Balance API